-You may have heard that a student in Louisiana has recently been pressured not to attend her high school prom because her school refuses to allow her to go wearing a tux instead of a dress.
-You may also know that for several years this office has sent letters reminding school officials that students may not be denied the right to attend school dances simply because they choose to dress in a manner that officials deem appropriate only for students of another sex, or because they choose to bring a date of the same sex as themselves.
-We sent a letter similar to this one just last year, to ensure that all Louisiana students are given the legal rights they are entitled to under the law.

-I write now to once again clarify the law and to advise you that schools may not discriminate against gay and lesbian students in the area of school dances or any other activities.
+You may already know that school officials may not deny students the right to attend school dances simply because they choose to dress in a manner that officials deem appropriate only for students of another sex, or because they choose to bring a date of the same sex as themselves.
+This office has sent letters to that effect for several years, and we hope that you have committed to ensure that all students in your district students are given the legal rights they are entitled to under the law.
+This letter is to clarify the law and to advise you that schools may not discriminate against gay and lesbian students in the area of school dances or any other activities.